-As you decrease your daily carbohydrate consumption, your body will simply shift its method of producing calories towards fat burning, eventually moving you into the state of ketosis.
+As you decrease your daily carbohydrate consumption, your body will shift its method of producing calories to fat burning, eventually moving you into the state of ketosis.
 This is where fat burning will be more predominant.
 Your body is programmed to start ketosis as soon as your glycogen, the storage for carbs, start to reduce.

-In the majority of the people, the liver can store up to 80-100 carb worth of glycogen.
-This means that a person wishing to get into ketosis should only consume about 300-400 calories worth of glucose.
+In the majority of the people, the liver can store up to 80-100 carbs worth of glycogen.
+This means that a person wishing to get into ketosis should only consume about 300-400 calories of glucose.
 This will make sure that nutritional ketosis starts as soon as possible.

-As the carbohydrate intake gets lower, the liver will focus on breaking the glycogen reserves to cover up for the glucose deficiency.
+As the carbohydrate intake gets lower, the liver will focus on breaking the glycogen reserves to cover for the glucose deficiency.
 This glucose will be used by the body to maintain sugar levels in the blood at an optimum level.
 Increased blood glucose will ensure that the brain cells, skeletal cells, muscle cells, and all other body cells get the required energy for proper functioning.

-The insulin hormone already presents in the blood will help glucose transfer into the cells.
+The insulin hormone already present in the blood will help glucose transfer into the cells.
 Consequently, its amount in blood will gradually start falling.
 The liver will respond to this state by breaking down more glycogen.
-The cycle will continue to the point where your liver runs out of the glycogen stores.
+The cycle will continue to the point where your liver runs out of glycogen stores.

-This is where the liver has to make an important decision and start the breakdown of fat stores to compensate for reduced blood sugar level.
-By burning fats, the liver will make sure the body gets uninterrupted supply of calories to sustain health and proper functioning.
+The liver then has to start the breakdown of fat stores to compensate for the reduced blood sugar level.
+By burning fats, the liver will make sure the body gets an uninterrupted supply of calories to sustain health and proper functioning.

-In summary, reducing your carbs to zero will make your body run out of its glycogen stores, eventually diverting its energy supply to fat breakdown.
-This will make sure that you get into ketosis at a much faster rate that no other solution can guarantee.
+In summary, reducing your carbs to zero will cause your body run out of its glycogen stores, eventually diverting its energy supply to fat breakdown.
+This will ensure that you get into ketosis at a much faster rate than any other method.

 Ketosis in 24 Hours: Is it Safe?